dereknovak/Capstone-Prep-LS/react/notes.md

 - When interpolating JS code into the returned HTML, use `{}`
 - Do NOT mutate the state of a component.
 While this will work, it can introduce bugs.
 Instead, return modified copies of the object.
 - Install React Dev Tools extension for browser
+- `<StrictMode>` will invoke `useEffect` twice when in development mode to help catch potential side effects

 # Setup